Superstring amplitudes from BCJ numerators at one loop: Some explicit checks

 \subsection{5 points}

 The 5-point master BCJ numerators can be written as \cite{Edison:2022jln}

 where we denote

-The latter object turns out to be permutation-symmetric.
+The latter object is permutation-symmetric.
 The notation $(1,2|1,2,3,4,5)$ represents a sum over pairs $(i,j)$ obeying the ordering $(1,2,3,4,5)$, so that there are 10 terms inside the brackets $[\cdots]$ in \eqref{eq:5ptEdison}.
 We note that, in contrast to the 4-point case, we now have a parity-odd contribution, which is associated to the odd spin structure in the RNS worldsheet correlator.
 This contribution is also permutation-symmetric due to momentum conservation.

 Using the map \eqref{eq:C5N}, we can read off

 determining the explicit chiral integrand $\cI_5$ in \eqref{eq:I5ansatz}.

 A basic check is gauge invariance.
 Setting $\epsilon_1=p_1$, and recalling the chiral Koba-Nielsen factor \eqref{eq:KN}, we obtain